 In this article, I’ve covered the 6 best dedicated server hosting options available.
 More so, if you’re not sure what to focus on when picking a provider, I have prepared a list of tips for you.

-While lack of experience might scare some users away from dedicated servers, more often than not, the whole server is simply not needed.
+A dedicated server is mostly needed if you have a very big corporate website or a massive project.
 If you’re only after a blog or small online store, a whole personal server is quite frankly too much.

 However, if you do need it, worry not, I got you.

 To find the best dedicated server hosting providers, I took measures like overall hardware specifications, resources, security, performance, and ease of use.

 In the rest of this article, you will find a selection of the best dedicated servers available, including high and low-end options.